Jludvim/foundry-fund-me-f23/README.md

 ## Installation

 1. Download the repo using your terminal
+`git clone Jludvim/foundry-fund-me-f23`
-2. Navigate to the folder where the files are found (`/foundry-fund-me-f23/`) in it
+3. Navigate to the folder where the files are found (`cd foundry-fund-me-f23`) in it

 ## Instructions
 ### Deploy the contract